TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Related Work

 \subsubsection{Simulation for Vehicle Dynamics}

-CarSim provided high-fidelity vehicle dynamics models for virtual testing, simulating braking, handling, ride, stability, and acceleration \cite{lozoya2012control}.
-TNO's PreScan and ITS Modeller could form a suite of tools for the design and evaluation of connected vehicle systems \cite{tideman2013simulation}, where PreScan worked with dedicated vehicle dynamics packages for hardware-in-the-loop simulation and the ITS Modeller was a microscopic traffic simulator where each group of vehicles had its driver behavior, both on a tactical and strategic level.
-PreScan has been used by over a hundred OEMs and Tier 1 suppliers worldwide for over twenty years.
-AirSim was an open-source, cross-platform simulator for autonomous cars and drones, built on Unreal Engine to enable real-time hardware-in-the-loop simulation \cite{shah2018airsim}, which was also designed as a platform to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.
-CARLA simulator was an open-source software dedicated to automatic driving research \cite{Carla2017}, which provided 3D urban environments with a wide range of weather conditions created by a team of digital artists.
-The traffic manager module of the CARLA simulator generated viable commands for all vehicles in the vehicle registry according to the simulation state.
-Overall, these simulators could provide realistic simulation environments or vehicle dynamics simulations, but the generation of traffic flow often relied on external tools or model integration.
+CarSim~\cite{lozoya2012control} provides high-fidelity vehicle dynamics models for virtual testing, simulating braking, handling, ride, stability, and acceleration.
+TNO's PreScan~\cite{tideman2013simulation} integrates hardware-in-the-loop simulation with vehicle dynamics and microscopic traffic simulation with nuanced driver behavior at tactical and strategic levels.
+Chen et al.~\cite{chen2019novel} test self-driving algorithms, especially the decision-making process, using a novel hardware-in-the-loop simulation system.
+Above simulators primarily target vehicle dynamics tests, assuming human drivers manage challenging tasks.
+Yet, autonomous vehicles must independently handle these complex driving tasks, including decision-making and planning~\cite{wang2022verification}.
+CARLA is an open-source software dedicated to automatic driving research \cite{Carla2017}, with the traffic manager module to generate viable commands for all vehicles in the vehicle registry according to the simulation state.
+Overall, these simulators can provide realistic simulation environments or vehicle dynamics simulations, but the generation of traffic flow often relies on external tools or model integration.